Understanding the Four Attachment Styles in Relationships: How Early Experiences Shape the Way We Love

 • Avoidant attachment - discomfort with dependence or emotional vulnerability

-• Disorganized attachment - conflicting desire for closeness and fear of it at the same time
+• Disorganized attachment - a conflicting desire for closeness and fear of it at the same time

-Attachment patterns are not rigid personality types.
-They are adaptive responses that developed in earlier relational environments.
+Attachment patterns are not rigid personality types, but adaptive responses that developed within earlier relational environments.

-The difficulty is that these same strategies often follow us into adulthood, even when our current relationships are very different from the ones that shaped them.
+The challenge is that these same strategies often follow us into adulthood, even when our current relationships are very different from the ones that shaped them.

 Anxious Attachment - When Connection Feels Uncertain

-In my work with clients, I often notice a similar pattern emerge in different ways.
-Someone may describe feeling calm and secure in their relationship one moment, only to feel a sudden wave of anxiety when communication changes slightly.
-A partner taking longer than usual to respond to a message can lead to worries that something is wrong or that the relationship might be ending.
+In my work, this pattern often emerges in different ways.
+There may be moments of feeling calm and secure in the relationship, followed by a sudden wave of anxiety when communication shifts, even slightly.
+A partner taking longer than usual to respond can lead to worries that something is wrong or that the relationship might be ending.

 Common experiences with anxious attachment may include: